Skip to content

 Factors That Affect Child Support in Arkansas

-Both parents' net monthly incomes
+Both parents' gross monthly incomes

 Number of children requiring support